-This is a traditional and a very popular Bengali style fragrant Mutton curry cooked in a creamy yoghurt based gravy.
+This is a traditional and a very popular Bengali style fragrant Mutton curry cooked in a creamy yogurt based gravy.
 There are many versions to this delicacy, but the end result is simply mouth watering.
 With a slight aroma coming from the rose water and the nutty flavour from the almond paste, this is surely a connoisseurs delight.

 It has a stew like consistency and is mildly spiced, But one thing is for sure - The taste is simply divine.
-Relish it with rice, pulao, naan, parathas or any Indian flat bread.
+Relish it with plain steamed rice, pulao, naan, parathas or any Indian flat bread.
 So go ahead and give it a try by following a step by step method with pictures to prepare it.

 - 500 gms Mutton on bones, cubed